LearnToBeFoundation/narrative/LOI.md

 *Today Baleigh read a story with little assistance!
 I had to tell her that next week was going to be our last and sadly, she started to cry but I told her next week, I'll have something fun planned.
 I will definitely miss her!*

-How unlikely is it that a young student from Georgia and a young college grad from Texas are able to connect in such a meaningful way?
+How like is it that a young student from Georgia and a young college grad from Texas are able to connect in such a meaningful way?

-But what the most important part of this process, the actual tutorin?
+But what about the most important part of this process, the actual tutoring?
 Was it effective and was Baleigh improving?

 Yes!